.22 long rifle: Cartridge construction

 The traditional .22 rimfire cartridges (BB, CB, short, long, long rifle, and extra long) differ in construction from more modern cartridges in the way the bullet is constructed and held in the case.
-Bullets for traditional .22 rimfires are the same outside diameter as the case but are constructed with a narrower cupped "heel" on the base of the bullet which is inserted into the case.
-The case mouth is then crimped around the heel, leaving exposed the majority of the bullet bearing surface that contacts the barrel of the gun.
-The bearing surface of .22 rimfire bullets is often lubricated and the surface is exposed to contamination.
+Bullets for traditional .22 rimfires are the same outside diameter as the case but are constructed with a narrower cupped "heel" on the base of the bullet, which is inserted into the case.
+The case mouth is then crimped around the bullet's heel, leaving most of the bullet-bearing surface exposed to contact the barrel of the gun.
+The bearing surface of .22 rimfire bullets is often lubricated and exposed to contamination.
 This was a common design in the early black powder cartridge era.

 In later cartridges, including the .22 Winchester Rimfire and .22 Winchester Magnum Rimfire rimfire and modern centerfire cartridges, the bullet body is a uniform diameter and the bearing surface is inserted completely within the neck of the cartridge case, held in place by tension from the case neck around the bullet bearing surface (in some cartridges the case mouth may also be crimped into a cannelure (groove) in the bullet).
-The heeled bullet cartridge is considered weaker than the uniform diameter bullet cartridge which encloses the bearing surface of the bullet within the cartridge neck.
-Overall reliability of heeled bullet rimfire ammunition is high, but it is lower than the reliability of most centerfire ammunition.
+The heeled bullet cartridge is considered weaker than the uniform diameter bullet cartridge, which encloses the bearing surface of the bullet within the cartridge neck.
+The overall reliability of heeled-bullet rimfire ammunition is high but lower than that of most centerfire ammunition.